 One day a phrase was dropped into my heart, like a spider dropping down from his web.
 “Widow’s Purse” I heard.
 I felt a flutter in my heart when the idea resonated with me.
 I knew my “widow’s purse” was straining to make ends meet, and knew innately that other widows were suffering as much or more.

 God had given me a new purpose.
-Each of us has a purpose and their seasonal, I’ve discovered.
+Each of us has a purpose and they’re seasonal, I’ve discovered.
 A time for being a bride, a mother, a grandmother, a wife, and more.
 When your husband passes your main purpose is gone.
 You no longer have a sounding board, a sparring partner, a forever friend.
 You look around and everyone is occupied with their purposes, and you don’t fit in.
 That’s a terrible shock.

 But trust me on this, God knows and still has a plan for you, a plan for good and not for evil, to give you a future and a hope.
 (Jer.
 29:11).